We compare what's there to find the best deals for you.

 Ryanair and easyJet also take off from Liverpool.

-Low-cost carriers are constantly expanding their services to Fuerteventura too, with northern-focused Jet2 introducing new direct Fuerteventura flights for 2017 from Birmingham and Edinburgh.
+Low-cost carriers are constantly expanding their services to Fuerteventura too, with northern-focused Jet2 offering direct Fuerteventura flights for 2018 from Birmingham, Edinburgh, Glasgow, Leeds and Newcastle.

 With so many budget carriers operating non-stop routes, bagging a low-cost flight to Fuerteventura is a distinct possibility.